 I’m a married mother of two special-needs children who loves to write, sketch, draw, cartoon etc.

 I write mostly about my daughter “Frances” who was diagnosed with high functioning ASD (autism spectrum disorder) at the age of 6.

-Maybe I’m helping to raise awareness of high functioning ASD and autism by sharing my writing and my art journal — I don’t know.
+Maybe I’m helping to raise awareness / promote acceptance of high functioning ASD, autism, and neurodiversity in general, by sharing my writing and my art journal — I don’t know.

 Why a pink cup?

 When she was five, a year before she was diagnosed with ASD, my daughter, Frances, had an epic meltdown.
 Her sister had a pink cup at supper — not her pink cup, not a specific pink cup, just a pink cup.
 It struck me as such a unique moment, and I felt as if I was the only person in the universe experiencing it at that particular point in time.

 Later on, I realized that I really shouldn’t judge myself by the same standards as a “typical” mother would judge herself because nothing — absolutely nothing — about my life was typical where Frances was concerned.
 I had to parent Frances the way she needed to be parented and not worry about what others — including relatives — thought.